The Endocannabinoid System: What It Is & How To Support It

 "You can think of the endocannabinoids as keys and the receptors as locks," says Knox.
 "When an endocannabinoid pairs with a cannabinoid receptor, it unlocks a cascade of downstream effects."
-As far as these "downstream effects go," research suggests this interaction between cannabinoids and cannabinoid receptors plays a role in regulating pain perception, stress, appetite, mood, memory, gut inflammation, and gut-brain communication.
+As far as these "downstream effects go," research suggests1 this interaction between cannabinoids and cannabinoid receptors plays a role in regulating pain perception, stress, appetite, mood, memory, gut inflammation, and gut-brain communication.

-While scientists are still trying to understand the specific mechanisms by which the ECS modulates each of these different effects, it has to do with the fact that the ECS modulates neurotransmission (i.e., nerve signaling), according to integrative medicine physician Robert Rountree, M.D.
+While scientists are still trying to understand the specific mechanisms by which the ECS modulates each of these different effects, it has to do with the fact that the ECS modulates neurotransmission3 (i.e., nerve signaling), according to integrative medicine physician Robert Rountree, M.D.

 What is endocannabinoid deficiency?

 Like any other system, the ECS can be thrown out of balance if you're not taking care of yourself.
-While still a fairly new theory, the term endocannabinoid deficiency—first introduced by neurologist and psychopharmacology researcher Ethan Russo, M.D., in 2004—is used to describe the state of lower than normal levels of endocannabinoids in the body; and the relative health of someone's endocannabinoid system is referred to as their endocannabinoid tone.
+While still a fairly new theory, the term endocannabinoid deficiency4—first introduced by neurologist and psychopharmacology researcher Ethan Russo, M.D., in 2004—is used to describe the state of lower than normal levels of endocannabinoids in the body; and the relative health of someone's endocannabinoid system is referred to as their endocannabinoid tone5.

 "The most common contributors to ECS deficiency are the usual suspects when it comes to poor health," says Knox.
 "Unhealthy diet and nutritional deficiency, environmental toxins and chemical pollutants, mental and emotional stress, and the ways these factors interplay with the typical aging process."
 Stress, for example, seems to throw the ECS out of whack by "activating enzymes that break these endocannabinoids down," adds Rountree.